 Interestingly, this probability can be bounded by reconsidering the statistics of detector counts in an auto-correlation measurement.
 This suggests a systematic way to benchmark the quality and quantify the efficiency of single-photon sources, and to witness and quantify their quantum nature.
-To help motivate benchmarking single photon sources by the probability that the source actually produces exactly a single photon, we provide a detailed analysis which includes a simple statistical tool to account for finite size effects without assuming that identical states were produced in all rounds of the experiment.
+To motivate benchmarking single-photon sources by the probability that the source actually produces exactly a single photon, we provide a detailed analysis which includes a simple statistical tool to account for finite-size effects without assuming that identical states were produced in all rounds of the experiment.
 We show how to include imperfections in the measurements apparatus and how to remove the detector efficiencies from the analysis to facilitate the use of the proposed benchmark.
-An experimental demonstration is presented, illustrating the quality of heralded single photon sources based on spontaneous parametric down-conversion.
+An experimental demonstration is presented, illustrating the quality of heralded single-photon sources based on spontaneous parametric down-conversion.

 The auto-correlation measurement is also known to be valuable for witnessing various forms of non-classicality, including the non-positivity of the P-distribution and quantum non-Gaussianity~\cite{Filip112,Predojevic14,Straka2014}.
 Here we show that for single-mode states or measurements a bound on the single-photon probability can be readily used to quantify the negativity of the Wigner representation~\cite{Walls08}, the strongest form of non-classicality, with respect to a measure proposed in~\cite{kenfack2004negativity}.
 We apply this method to verify Wigner-negativity in the reported experiments.